Yegor Titov, Russian footballer

-He is a retired association footballer who played midfielder.
-Most of the career he spent at the Moscow "Spartak".
-He played for the Russian national team and was its captain.
+Yegor Titov is a Russian footballer, midfielder, coach.
+Most of his career he played for Spartak Moscow.
+By the way, he played for the Russian national team and was its captain.

-He won Russian Player of the Year in 1998 and 2000.
+According to Sport-Express he was the best footballer in 1998, 2000.
 He played for Russia at the 2002 World Cup and has amassed over 30 caps for his country.

 In 2008, as a result of the conflict with the head coach, Titov had to leave Spartak.
 In 2009 Yegor and Andrei Tikhonov signed a contract with Locomotive Astana.

 On March 19, 2010 the football player announced the end of his sports career.

 In 2012, Titov played five matches in the amateur league for Arsenal Tula and in July 2012 he officially announced his retirement.

 Titov was in the list of 33 best players of the championship of Russia: number 1 (1998-2001); Number 2 (1997, 2006, 2007); Number 3 (2002, 2003).

 By the way, in 2004, Titov played a small role in the Russian television series Team.